 After staying a few more years at Millersylvania State Park, I decided to move the race to Saint Martin’s University.
 I changed the name of the race to the Bill Kehoe Invitational to honor Bill.
 The race continued to grow substantially at Saint Martin’s University each year.

-I fulfilled my promise to Bill to serve as race director of the invitational while Bill served as the head coach at Northwest.
+I fulfilled my promise to Bill to serve as the race director of the invitational while Bill served as the head coach at Northwest.
 In addition, after Bill retired in 2009, I continued to serve as the race director and coach of Northwest Christian High School in Lacey, Washington through the 2016 cross country season.

 I retired from coaching at Northwest after the 2016 season and am no longer involved with the invitational.
 It was a great ride for 17 years.